pmndrs/drei/README.md

   const data = useScroll()
   useFrame(() => {
     // data.offset = current scroll position, between 0 and 1, dampened
-    //     .delta = current delta, between 0 and 1, dampened
+    // data.delta = current delta, between 0 and 1, dampened
-    //     .range(start, range) = offset range, between 0 and 1, dampened
-    //     .visible(start, range) = offset range, between false and true

-    // Will be 0 when the scrollbar is up, then move to 1 until 1 / 3
+    // Will be 0 when the scrollbar is at the starting position,
+    // then increase to 1 until 1 / 3 of the scroll distance is reached
-    // of the scroll distance is reached const a = data.range(0, 1 / 3)
+    const a = data.range(0, 1 / 3)
     // Will start increasing when 1 / 3 of the scroll distance is reached,
     // and reach 1 when it reaches 2 / 3rds.
     const b = data.range(1 / 3, 1 / 3)
+        // Same as above but with a margin of 0.1 on both ends const c = data.range(1 / 3, 1 / 3, 0.1)
+    // Will move between 0-1-0 for the selected range const d = data.curve(1 / 3, 1 / 3)
+    // Same as above, but with a margin of 0.1 on both ends const d = data.curve(1 / 3, 1 / 3, 0.1)
+    // Returns true if the offset is in range and false if it isn't const e = data.visible(2 / 3, 1 / 3)
+    // The visible function can also receive a margin const f = data.visible(2 / 3, 1 / 3, 0.1)
   })
   return <mesh ref={ref} {...props} />
 ```